itmayziii/bdd-workshop/content/bdd.md

 and I don't just mean how the form is styled.

 It would not be outlandish to say:
-* Some developers would include 1 "Name" field instead two "First Name" and "Last Name" fields.
+* Some developers would include one "Name" field instead two "First Name" and "Last Name" fields.
 This may be important for data integrity reasons, it's not always easy to parse a single "Name" field in the future with names like "Mary Ann Lou" where "Mary Ann" is the first name.
 * Some developers would disable the form's submit button until the form is entered correctly so that fewer people try to